Know Your Device

 A solid understanding of the HART Protocol, a HART-compliant device, utilization of the Standard DDs and the HART DD-IDE maximizes your DD Development productivity.

 FieldComm Group offers training workshops on the HART Protocol.
-HART Fundamentals is an intensive four-day course covering all aspects of the HART Communication Protocol.
+HART Fundamentals is an intensive -day course covering all aspects of the HART Communication Protocol.
 Students attending this course will leave equipped with knowledge to develop new HART-compatible products, support existing products, and design systems that utilize HART.
 Students will also learn about the correct ways to test their device and register it with the FieldComm Group.

 Develop Your EDD